-Figure 14.
-Message exchange between CAS, client, and resource when the IoT resource has only D2D connectivity (Figures 9 and 10).
-The CAS-AS message exchange can follow the sequence in Figure 12 or 13.
+Figure 15: Message exchange between CAS, client, and resource when the IoT resource has only D2D connectivity.

 The message exchange when the client has only D2D connectivity and the IoT resource has continuous network connectivity is shown in Figure 15.
 Now, the client communicates with the CAS that handles authorization requests on its behalf using the connected IoT resource as an intermediate node.
-Note that the communication of the client and the CAS is secured, since they share a secret key $K{\text{CAS-client}}$ that was configured during the client's initialization.
+Note that the communication of the client and the CAS is secured, since they share a secret key KCAS-client that was configured during the client's initialization.